MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-historical-sentiment-dashboard-supervisor.md

 10. When the 'Access an OData feed' appears, select **Organizational account**.

-11. Select **Sign-in**.
+11. Select **Sign in**.

      > [!div class=mx-imgBorder]
      > ![Add user to supervisor configuration](../media/oc-config17.png "Add user to supervisor configuration")

-12. When the sign-in appears, enter your credentials to authenticate to your instance.
+12. When the sign in appears, enter your credentials to authenticate to your instance.

 13. In the Access an OData feed dialog, select **Connect**.